CRS-IMDPune/Python-Demo-Scripts/README.md

 provided in the folder 'CAUI-IMDPune/Python-Demo-Scripts/Sample_Data/'.

 The structure of this repository is that sub-folders for read, subset and write files have been created with each of them containing seperate folders for each data types used.
-Each of the sub-folder is provided with a readme file which have the details of the scripts.
-Here we have used the NetCDF4 and BINARY data from dataset provided by India Meteorology Department, GRIB files from fifth generation ECMWF Reanalysis data (ERA5) and also NETCDF4 data from NCEP reanalysis datasets.
+Here we have used the NetCDF4 and BINARY data from dataset provided by
+India Meteorology Department, GRIB files from fifth generation ECMWF Reanalysis data (ERA5) and also NETCDF4 data from NCEP reanalysis datasets.